jamesquinlan/dsc-techstack/topics/latex.md

 \end{center}
 ```

 The tabular environment is the default LaTeX method to create tables.
 You must specify a parameter to this environment, in this case {c c c}.
 This tells LaTeX that there will be three columns and that the text inside each one of them must be centered.
 You can also use r to align the text to the right and "l" for the left alignment.
 The alignment symbol `&` is used to specify the breaks in the table entries.
-There must always be one less alignment symbol in each line than the number of columns.
+There must always be one fewer alignment symbol in each line than the number of columns.
 To go to the next line of your table, we use the new line command \\.
 We wrap the entire table inside the center environment so that it will appear in the center of the page.

 ### Adding borders
-The tabular environment is more flexible, you can put separator lines in between each column.
+The tabular environment is more flexible; you can put separator lines between each column.

 ```latex
 \begin{center}